Open Days (Years 11-13)

 There may also be further opportunities through your school to visit Oxford, such as though the Universify programme (for students from Year 10-11), or through the Oxford for North East Brilliant Club Scholars Programme (for students in Year 9).
 Please ask your teachers whether your school participates in these programmes.
 They can also get in contact for more information.

 Open Day Teachers and Advisors Residential

 The University holds three Open Days each year; two in July and one in September.
-Teachers from the North East are also invited to attend a residential visit to Oxford, where you will receive specialist guidance relating to the application process, personal statement support, reference writing, challenging your high achieving students and using the EPQ effectively.
+Teachers from the North East are also invited to attend a residential visit to Oxford across the June Open Days, where you will receive specialist guidance relating to the application process, personal statement support, reference writing, challenging your high achieving students and using the EPQ effectively.
 To apply you should be a teacher in a state school or/college in the North East of England.
 This residential is completely free of charge for students and teachers, including coach travel to Oxford, all food and two nights of accommodation at one of the colleges.

-We hope to open applications in April 2022.
+We expect to next open applications in April 2023.
 In the event that this is over-subscribed, priority will be given to schools with low progression to HE/Oxford.
-If you have any questions, please email email@example.com.
+If you have any questions, please email firstname.lastname@example.org.

 School Visits to Oxford (all years)

 If you would be interested in bringing a group of your students (primary or secondary) to visit Oxford during the year, please get in contact.